astronomer/docs/astro/trial.md

 ## Next steps

 You're now ready to start deploying and running DAGs on Astro.
-Complete the following tasks to get your first DAG up and running on Astro:

-1. [Create a Deployment](create-deployment.md).
-A Deployment is an Astro Runtime environment that is powered by the core components of Apache Airflow and where you can run DAGs.
-2. [Install the Astro CLI](cli/install-cli.md).
-The Astro CLI is an open source command line interface for developing Airflow DAGs on your local machine and deploying them to Astro
-3. [Run your first DAG on Astro](create-first-dag.md).
+See [Run your first DAG on Astro](create-first-dag.md) for a detailed quickstart.
 You'll create a local Astro project, then push that project to your Astro Deployment.
 The entire process takes about 5 minutes.

 ## Trial limitations